Car Rental in Spain: Age, Credit Card, Insurance and What You Need

 AgeSituation

-25+Standard rate, no surcharge
+25+Standard rate, no surcharge, full category choice

 Do you need a credit card?

-• Sixt at most Spanish locations
+• Sixt, at some Spanish locations

-• Many local and regional Spanish agencies
+• A number of local and regional Spanish agencies

-• Some Europcar locations
+• Some Europcar branches

 ZBE low emission zones: Madrid, Barcelona and Seville

-Which motorways still have tolls?
+Which motorways still have tolls in 2026

 • AP-41: Madrid to Toledo